kholsman/ACLIM2/ACLIM2_quickStart.md

-10& 20, however these are likely correlated with overall coldpool so we used the annual cp index \* Winds in the northern nursery area during the larval draft period (April1-June30) Cooper et al. 2019. \* pH in the spawning grounds during Dec – March. \* Summer (May-August) SST in the SEBS
+10& 20, however these are likely correlated with overall coldpool so we used the annual cp index \* Winds in the northern nursery area during the larval draft period (April1-June30) Cooper et al. 2019. \* pH in the spawning grounds during Jan – March. \* Summer (May-August) SST and BT in the SEBS

 Hindcast values from 1970-2020 were sitched to projections from 2021-2100 to generate the indices.